Buffett builds media portfolio in fourth quarter

-BOSTON Berkshire Hathaway increased its exposure to media companies significantly in the fourth quarter, adding a new position in Liberty Media LMCA.O and substantially raising its stake in DirecTV DTV.O, according to a regulatory filing on Tuesday.
+BOSTON Berkshire Hathaway increased its exposure to media companies significantly in the fourth quarter, adding a new position in Liberty Media and substantially raising its stake in DirecTV, according to a regulatory filing on Tuesday.

 The conglomerate's investing appetite has expanded under Combs, with additions in technology, retail and most recently media.
 Buffett has not traditionally favored these investment sectors, preferring financials, consumer goods or industrials.